Onxx-datas/GoogleMapsScraper/README.md

 ## FEATURES

-Fetches hospital names, cordinates, phone number, rating, total ratings.
+- Fetches hospital names, cordinates, phone number, rating, total ratings.
-Uses Google Places API to retrieve data.
+- Uses Google Places API to retrieve data.
-Saves received data into .xlsx(Excel) file inside of folder with actual scraper.
+- Saves received data into .xlsx(Excel) file inside of folder with actual scraper.
-Applies custom styling to your Excel file through xlsx_styling.
+- Applies custom styling to your Excel file through xlsx_styling.
-Agrees completely with Terms of Use of Google Places API.
+- Agrees completely with Terms of Use of Google Places API.

 ## REQUIREMENTS TO USE SCRIPT

-📕Libraries to install
+Libraries to install
 - pip install requests
 - pip install openpyxl

-🔑Getting API key from Google Places API
+Getting API key from Google Places API
 - Go to Google Cloud Console
 - Go Proejcts and click New Projects
 - Give a name to your project